no-chris/chord-symbol/README.md

 More than 100 different modifiers are available for you to use as chord descriptors.
 Among those: `M`, `Maj`, `m`, `minor`, `Δ`, `^`, `b5`, `o`, `-`, `ø`, `#9`, `b13`, `+`, `dim`, `69`, `add11`, `omit3`, etc.
 You can check [the full list](XXXXXXXXX).
-Hopefully, this should allow `chord-symbol` to work out-of-the-box with most available chord charts.
+Hopefully, this should allow `ChordSymbol` to work out-of-the-box with most available chord charts.

 #### Rendering and normalization